AlanFromJapan/grbl2image/README.md

 ![Turns GRBL code into PNG](https://github.com/AlanFromJapan/grbl2image/blob/main/grbl2image.png?raw=true)

 The target is to generate a simply a top view of a GRBL job for my Laser (see *limitations* below).
 As of now only a subset of the GRBL commands are recognized, and more will be added along the way when their need arise.
+This is not meant to be the complete solution for all GRBL files, but I'll be taking requests on GitHub so don't hesitate.

 ## Limitations
-This is made to support my Laser, not CNC, and this is out of scope even of the end scope of this.
+This is made to support my Laser, not CNC, and this is out of scope even of the end scope of library.
 There are already good solutions that handle the 3D component of your CNC.
 This is just a top view of a GRBL file, so if it works with yours CNC good for you!

 Therefore GRBL codes that don't make sense for a laser will be ignored and not implemented, but if you have time fork this project!